ualberta-mueller-group/MCGS/docs/style.md

 3 targets are used for clang-format:

 - format
-    - Run clang-format on all source files, generating new files with suffixes like `___transformed.cpp`, which are formatted versions of the original source files.
+    - Run clang-format on all source files, generating new files with suffixes like `___transformed.cpp` and `___transformed.h`, which are formatted versions of the original source files.
 Transformed files are omitted when identical to their original sources.
 Warnings will be printed for source/transformed pairs differing by more than just whitespace
 - format_delete
     - Delete transformed files
 - format_replace